🐾 By Breed

 Photo tip for catsCats are notoriously difficult to photograph.
 Wait for them to settle into a relaxed position, use natural light from a window, and be patient.
 The slightly contemptuous expression they give you when you're being annoying?
 That actually makes the best portrait source photo.

-Black cats, black labs, and other dark-coated pets are famously difficult to photograph because cameras tend to lose detail in dark fur.
+Black cats, black labs, black poodles, and other dark-coated pets are famously difficult to photograph because cameras tend to lose detail in dark fur.
 The trick is bright, indirect light (next to a window on an overcast day is ideal) and avoiding flash, which creates harsh highlights.
 If the photo captures detail in their fur and clarity in their eyes, it's good enough for a beautiful portrait.

 🐴 Horses